JaxLevine/blackjack/README.md

 # Blackjack Game
-A description of your game.
-Background info of the game is a nice touch.
+This project is a simple implementation of the classic card game, Blackjack, also known as 21.
+The game is designed to be run in a web browser and offers a straightforward interface for playing against the computer dealer.

 # Screenshot